bluesky-astronomy/astronomy-feeds/README.md

 - `FIREHOSE_WORKER_COUNT` - number of post-processing workers.
 Defaults to your number of CPU cores; in general, setting this higher than ~2-4 isn't necessary, although it depends a lot on the speed of the post-processing workers on your machine.
 - `FIREHOSE_BASE_URI` - websocket to fetch posts from.
 Defaults to `wss://bsky.network/xrpc`.
 - `FIREHOSE_CURSOR_OVERRIDE` - cursor override to use when starting the firehose.
 Defaults to None, and it will instead fetch a cursor from the database.
 If the database cursor does not exist or is too old, the firehose will instead use the cursor of the latest Bluesky firehose commit.
+- `ASTROFEED_DEBUG` - Enabled debug log output.
+Will require a restart of the service.

 2. Start the service with the command `./run_firehose`, or with: